thegetty/bronze-guidelines/content/intro.md

 The kinds of questions that bronze sculptures may raise are many.
 For instance:

--   What was the {% def "bronze" %}?
+-   What was the {% def "model" %}?
 What material was it made of?
-Who was responsible for creating the model, the {% def "bronze" %}, and for choosing the metal? (see [Case Study 5](/case-studies/5/)).
+Who was responsible for creating the model, the {% def "mold" %}, and for choosing the metal? (see [Case Study 5](/case-studies/5/)).

--   Is the {% def "bronze" %} a one-off?
+-   Is the {% def "cast (n.)" "cast" %} a one-off?
 If it is one of multiple iterations of the same form, how does this cast relate to other versions?
 How best to achieve useful comparisons, especially if the sculptures cannot be brought together for study?

 -   Can one discern patterns in the way certain artists or workshops worked?
 Can one use such information to discern developments in the artist’s or workshop’s oeuvre and date works, determine workshop organization, or ascertain transfer of technical know-how within or between workshops or different centers of production?